 Financing a vehicle isn’t cheap, and refinancing is a great way to get a better rate on a car loan.
 Another thing refinancing can do is allow you to add or remove someone from an auto loan.
-If you’re considering having someone else refinance your car loan, you need to make sure the new owner understands the refinancing process and has all proper documentation ready.
+But can someone take over your car loan?

-There’s no such thing as transferring a car loan, and while someone can’t technically “take over” it, ownership can be switched if someone else refinances the original loan.
-Refinancing can remove your name from the loan and give the new owner rights to the vehicle.
+There’s no such thing as transferring an auto loan, and while someone can’t technically “take over” it, ownership can be switched if someone else finances the vehicle.

-To do this, the new owner needs to find a new lender to work with, get approved for a loan, sign the loan documents, receive a release of lien letter, and have the title transferred at their local DMV.
-Where they could run into problems is if they don’t qualify for refinancing or meet the lender’s basic requirements.
+To do this, the new owner needs to find a lender to work with, get approved for a loan, sign the loan documents, receive a release of lien letter, and have the title transferred at their local DMV office.
+Where they could run into problems is if they don’t qualify for financing.

 Whoever plans on purchasing the car needs to go through the auto financing process.
 Your buyer needs to find a lender that can approve them for a car loan.
-Before they discuss things with a lender, make sure you do these three things:
+Before they discuss things with a lender, make sure your buyer does these three things:

-- Check credit score and history – The higher your credit score, the more likely it is you get approved.
-Auto lenders generally look at someone’s FICO score, so you should, too.
-You can get your FICO score in many different ways, such as for a fee directly from the credit bureaus or FICO.
+- Check credit score and history – The higher their credit score, the more likely it is they can get approved.
+Auto lenders generally look at an applicant's FICO score, so the buyer should, too.
+The buyer can get their FICO score in a number of ways, such as paying a fee directly to a credit bureau or FICO.
 It may also be possible to get it for free.
 For example, certain credit card providers give their cardholders complimentary access to their FICO score.
-As for your credit reports, you can go to www.annualcreditreport.com and get one free copy from each of the three major credit bureaus every 12 months.
+As for credit reports, the buyer can go to www.annualcreditreport.com and get one free copy from each of the three major credit bureaus every 12 months.

-- Have the proper documents ready – You typically need to bring in proof of income with a recent pay stub, a valid driver’s license.
+- Have the proper documents ready – Borrowers typically need to bring in proof of income with a recent pay stub and a valid driver’s license.
 If their credit is less than perfect, they may need to bring in additional information.

-- Rate shop with different lenders – Once you have all your documents ready and know where your credit stands, you can look at what different lenders can offer you.
-You can apply with several different lenders to get multiple quotes in a practice known as rate shopping.
-If you rate shop within a given time frame (usually 14 to 45 days), all hard inquiries on your credit reports only count against your credit score as one single hard inquiry.
+- Rate shop with different lenders – Once all of the documents are ready and your buyer knows where their credit stands, they can check out what different lenders can offer them by getting multiple quotes, known as rate shopping.
+If rate shopping is done within a given time frame (usually 14 days), all hard inquiries on their credit reports only count against their credit score as a single inquiry.

 The Bottom Line

-You can’t simply remove yourself from your auto loan and add someone else to it.
-Instead, someone interested in taking over your car loan needs to go through the financing process with a lender – if they aren’t paying in cash – in order to close out the existing loan and finance the vehicle with a new one.
-Once the process is complete, the car can be titled and registered in their name.
+You can’t simply remove yourself from an auto loan and add someone else to it.
+Instead, someone interested in taking over your car loan needs to go through the financing process with a lender – if they aren’t paying in cash – in order to close out the existing loan and finance the vehicle with a new loan.